-In Section II, we argued that the R&D process itself can be sliced into multiple stages, and countries participate in different stages according to their comparative advantage (Krugman, Cooper, and Srinivasan 1995; Hummels, Ishii, and Yi 2001; Yi 2003).
+In section 5.2, we argued that the R&D process itself can be sliced into multiple stages, and countries participate in different stages according to their comparative advantage (Krugman, Cooper, Srinivasan 1995; Hummels, Ishii, and Yi 2001; Yi 2003).
 Previous research found that invention being generated in developing countries is incremental in nature (Zhao 2006; Puga and Trefler 2010).
-These findings suggest that Indian and Chinese researchers under the sponsorship of MNCs are likely to undertake low-end tasks, while Western researchers undertake high-end tasks.
+These findings suggest that Indian and Chinese researchers under the sponsorship of MNCs are likely to undertake lowend tasks, while Western researchers undertake high-end tasks.
 As such, we might expect that a comparison between Indian or Chinese invention with and without Western intellectual input would suggest that patents with Western intellectual input are of substantially higher quality than those without.
 The same considerations might suggest that even within the same MNC, patents with Indian or Chinese input might be of lower quality than the patent output of all-Western inventor teams.
-Interviews with
+Interviews with Indiabased R&D personnel and managers suggest that R&D in India largely follows this pattern.